adamedx/autographps/ROADMAP.md

   * No :) -- made a Get-GraphContent alias though
 * transform schema, version objects to hashtables
 * Add -filter to get-graphschema
+* Member output commands should provide the option to show direct or transitive members

 #### Stdposh improvements